 It shows us the power of our thoughts over our bodies.
-When we say negative things, we tend to zap our strength and easily lose mental focus.
+When we say negative things, we tend to zap our strength and quickly lose mental focus.
 When we fill our subconscious with positive thoughts, we become stronger and mentally more alert.
 Still not sold on the concept?
 Think about a class you took or are taking in school that you did not like.
-When you had to do assignments in that class and thought, I hate this class, you were weakening your ability to focus and do well on that assignment.
-As an athlete, there might be a part of your training regiment that you strongly dislike negatively affecting your overall performance.
-And in sales, if you hate to make cold calls, you are probably not going to be a very good salesperson.
+When you had to do assignments in that class and thought, I am not too fond of this class.
+You were weakening your ability to focus and do well on that assignment.
+As an athlete, there might be a part of your training regimen that you strongly dislike negatively affecting your overall performance.
+And in sales, if you hate to make cold calls, you are not going to be an excellent salesperson.

-Conversely, if you can change the words from ones of dislike or hate, to words of like or love, you strengthen your body which in turn strengthens your mind.
+Conversely, if you can change the words from ones of dislike or hate to terms of like or love, you strengthen your body which in turn boost your mind.
 When your body is feeling stronger, and your mind is sharp and focused, you will be more effective in whatever you do.
-As a result you will feel better about yourself and will be more enjoyable to be around.
+As a result, you will feel better about yourself and will be more enjoyable to be around.